niteshrana99/whether-app/README.md

 Weather forecast for any city or place
 Extended 7 days forecast
-Find user location weather by utilizing GeolocationAPI One-click Celcius to Fahrenheit conversion and vice versa Dark Mode
+Find user location weather by utilizing GeolocationAPI Getting Started
-Getting Started
 First you need an API key from OpenWeatherMap, you can get one by creating an account on their website.
 After you got your API key, create a .env file at root directory, copy the line below to the file and replace YOUR_KEY with your OpenWeatherMap API Key.